etalab/plan-ogp-2015-2017/en/GLOSSARY.md

 # Normative Footprint

 The normative footprint is the fact of attaching to a regulatory text the list of persons that were heard or that contributed to the drafting or introduction of a legal text.
-(Source: « Renouer la confiance publique » Jean-Louis Nadal, January 2015)
+(Source: "Renouer la confiance publique" Jean-Louis Nadal, January 2015)

 # ODbL